shaya2468/Lifti-server/README.md

 ![Image of Yaktocat](https://drive.google.com/uc?id=0B_ciQLEjqv8bMXIxUzFRWkpuNlk)

-A user/client dispatches an api request to the server, which sends it to the routes.js file, who is in charge of routing it to the appropriate controller.
-The controller's job is to parse the data from the request, perform the proper db operation and return a response to the user. expressJS is used for handling the requests.
+A user/client dispatches an api request to 'server', who is in charge of listening to the requests and sends it to 'routes'.

+routes is in charge of mapping the request to the appropriate 'controller'.

+The controller's job is to

+1. parse the data from the request

+2. perform the proper db operation

+3. return a response to the user according to what mongoDB returned. expressJS is used for handling the requests.

 ### Public api's